pablordoricaw/comse6998-applied-ml-cloud-project/infra/README.md

 > [!IMPORTANT]
 > For the IaC, we are:
 >
-> 1. using a single [stack](https://www.pulumi.com/docs/iac/concepts/stacks/) called `main`,
+> 1. using a single [Pulumi stack](https://www.pulumi.com/docs/iac/concepts/stacks/) called `main`,
 > 2. deploying from local instead of a deployment pipeline.
 >
-> **These decisions allow us to deploy changes faster, but require letting the rest of the team know when new changes will be deployed and shortly after committing the IaC changes deployed.**
+> **‼️These decisions allow us to deploy changes faster, but require letting the rest of the team know when new changes will be deployed and shortly after committing the IaC changes deployed.**

 ### How to Preview Changes